The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Peculiar velocities

 and

 define temporal and spatial differentiation in the tilted and the Hubble frames respectively.
 The above spacetime splitting allows one to chose which frame to use.
-Here, we will perform our study in the tilted frame (see Fig.~\ref{fig:bflow} above), since it is the coordinate system of the real observers that live in typical galaxies like our Milky Way.
+Here, we will perform our study in the tilted frame (see Fig.~\ref{fig:bflow} above), since it is the coordinate system of the real observers that live in a typical galaxy like ours.